-Data analytics is a part of a data lifecycle.
-So, operational data analytics by itself is not enough to create a “data-driven” company.
+Data analytics is part of a data lifecycle.
+So, operational data analytics alone is insufficient to create a “data-driven” company.
 Data analytics is only one step in a data lifecycle.

 A data lifecycle model depends on the company’s business model.
 Different data chains realize the data lifecycle model.
 A company should optimize different data chains to adjust the data lifecycle to the updated business model.

 A data management capability enables data chains.
 A data management capability includes several other capabilities needed to design, implement or optimize data chains.
 To perform it, data management should become a business function.